Designed to care, engineered to fade away

 Nature is where everything originates and eventually returns.
 It is precisely from nature that renewable residues are extracted, and it is back to nature where ANIPH’s wound dressings and packaging biodegrade, closing the loop of their lifecycle.

-The renewable residues used in ANIPH’s biotechnological process include sugar-rich liquor residues and hydrolysed yeast from brewing residues, which provide essential carbon and nitrogen sources, respectively.
+Sugar-rich liquor residues and hydrolysed yeast from brewing streams provide the carbon and nitrogen sources needed for fermentation.

 A formulation and compounding strategy will be developed to achieve stable and processable PHA compounds for the different target applications while programming biodegradation.

-This is in order to balance processability, mechanical and thermal properties with a safe, enhanced biodegradation, all aimed at developing the target compounds.
+This allows us to balance processability, mechanical and thermal properties with a safe, enhanced biodegradation, all aimed at developing the target compounds.

-• Their relative water-barrier packages, designed to be recyclable and biodegradable across all relevant environments (soil, freshwater, marine), supporting both product integrity and ecological responsibility.
+Both are developed to be recyclable and biodegradable across relevant environments, supporting both product integrity and ecological responsibility.